-Australia, New Zealand, and their Pacific Island neighbors were incredibly successful in controlling and eliminating the threat of the novel coronavirus from March to June, but attempts at reopening and returning to normalcy have resulted in a rise in cases.
-Although New Zealand enjoyed 24 straight days with no new cases in July, the virus returned in August and the country is now averaging less than 10 new cases per day.
-On the other hand, Australia is coming down from a huge spike in mid-July that forced many parts of the country back into lockdown after a period of relatively low case numbers in May and June.
-Additionally, while many nations in the Pacific have had an easier time controlling the virus, only French Polynesia is welcoming back tourists.
+Australia, New Zealand, and their Pacific island neighbors were incredibly successful in controlling and eliminating the threat of the novel coronavirus from March to June, but attempts at reopening and returning to normalcy have resulted in a rise in cases.
+Over the summer, New Zealand celebrated 24 straight days with no new cases until the virus returned in August.
+By October 7, New Zealand's government announced that the virus has been eliminated again.
+On the other hand, Australia is recovering from a huge spike in mid-July that forced many parts of the country back into lockdown after a period of relatively low case numbers in May and June.
+And while many small nations in the Pacific have had an easier time controlling the virus, only French Polynesia is welcoming back tourists.

-As of August 31, Australia has banned entry for all non-citizens and non-residents, including U.S. citizens unless they qualify for an exemption.
+Australia has banned entry for all non-citizens and non-residents, including U.S. citizens unless they qualify for an exemption.
 There are also measures in place to limit the spread of the virus across borders in Australia and everyone traveling across territory lines must partake in a 14-day government-mandated quarantine at their own expense.

 On May 8, Prime Minister Scott Morrison announced a three-phase plan for reopening Australia’s economy by July.
 There are no deadlines for each stage to begin, and states and territories will individually decide when they’re able to progress from one stage to the next based on the local circumstances.
 However, despite beginning with a unified plan, lockdown restrictions vary widely by the state in regards to mask-wearing, gatherings, and how many people are allowed in restaurants.